Back Pain Treatment Burwood

 Causes of Back Pain

 Back pain is an extremely common condition with up to 80% of the population experiencing back pain at some time during the lives.
-Although the underlying pathology of low back pain is usually not serious, with the vast majority of patients recovering within 6 weeks, it is a significant cause of pain in the community and can have a considerable impact on people’s day to day lives.
+Lower back pain can result from many reasons, but is usually not serious.
+Despite this, because it is so common, it has a significant impact on many people’s lives.

 Your Physiotherapist will perform a detailed history, orthopaedic, neurological and spinal examination to determine the exact cause of your lower back pain.

 Five Dock Physiotherapy & Sports Injury Centre proudly offer quality Physio assessment and treatment to residents in Five Dock and surrounds including Drummoyne, Concord, Burwood, Croydon, Homebush, Abbotsford, Ashfield & Haberfield.
 For comprehensive assessment and treatment, book online today.
 Our Physiotherapy clinic is located at 451 Lyons Road West, Five Dock, NSW 2046

 Physiotherapy treatment of back pain focuses on restoring function to poorly moving spinal joints, as well as reducing muscle tension and increasing muscle strength.
 This results in improved movement, reduced pain and deceased nerve irritation.